vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 - Disabling fullscreen:
 If none of the workarounds above work or apply, consider using Roblox windowed instead of fullscreen.
 This may also be your GPU not supporting Vulkan or not supporting modern Vulkan; Use the OpenGL renderer, or set the installed DXVK version to one which includes a legacy version of Vulkan that your GPU supports.

+### Facial recognition / Webcam does not work (Unsupported)

+Currently, Wine relies on the legacy [v4l2](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/v4l2.html) API for supporting webcams.
+One of its limitations is that a device can only be accessed by one process at any given time.
+For some unknown reason, Wine attempts to access the webcam multiple times, causing it to fail.
+Some users have reported that creating a [v4l2 loopback](https://github.com/umlaeute/v4l2loopback) device fixes this issue (for example, using OBS's virtual camera feature), but this hasn't been confirmed.
+This issue should be eventually fixed once Wine has a native pipewire driver, but there's currently no predicted ETA or schedule for that.
+Until then, **webcam support is out of Vinegar's scope**, as we have no feasible way of fixing the underlying problems.